Spring 2006 Fellows

 While completing her Ph.D. on a National Science Foundation graduate fellowship, Susie taught and mentored undergraduates and volunteered at the University of California at Los Angeles Medical Center.

 Susie has conducted extensive research in magnetic resonance spectroscopy and imaging, authored numerous publications, and given talks at international conferences.
 Susie envisions a career as a physician scientist working to improve cancer detection and therapy through molecular imaging.

-DR. YASHAR KALANI is a resident physician in Neurological Surgery at the Barrow Neurological Institute in Phoenix, Arizona where he works as a physician-scientist.
+DR. YASHAR KALANI is an assistant professor at the Barrow Neurological Institute in Phoenix, Arizona where he works as a physician-scientist.

 Yashar was born in Tehran, Iran, his family settled in the US in 1996.

 After completing a combined BS/MS at UCLA, Yashar began doctoral studies at the California Institute of Technology.
 Upon completion of his doctorate he matriculated at Stanford University School of Medicine where he concurrently completed his MD and postdoctoral training in stem cell biology.
 While at Stanford he won fellowships from the Howard Hughes Medical Institute, American Heart Association and the American Medical Association.
 In 2009 Yashar began residency training at the Barrow Neurological Institute.

 Yashar and his colleagues were recently awarded a 5-year, $4 million dollar grant from the NIH to investigate the role of extracellular RNAs as biomarkers of stroke.

 A native of San Jose, Costa Rica,Geoff came to the United States upon the murder of his parents shortly before his eighth birthday.
 He is a naturalized citizen who grew up in a children's home and with relatives in Texas.